daneofmanythings/tasklist/README.md

         - true: due status is calculated without regard for last completed date.
         - false: due status is calculated from last completed date

+    * mark completion date: removes or marks todays date into last completed. this will refresh one time tasks.

 ####    TASKLIST

     * Processing a tasklist updates the registry with the tasks' completion status.